 The Foundation began by implementing various programmes to improve educational quality across the country.
 By 2010 however it became clear that working on a “project” mode was inadequate and it takes continuous effort over many decades for any deep-rooted change to happen.
 This can only be achieved by establishing “institutions” which are embedded in the local context and can collaborate with local government structures.
 Thus the idea of setting up District Institutes in field locations came into being.

-Today, the Foundation with 1000+ employees has field institutes in 40+ districts across 6 states and 1 union territory (Karnataka, Rajasthan, Uttarakhand, Chhattisgarh, Madhya Pradesh, Telangana and Puducherry) reaching more than 3,50,000 schools across the country.
+Today, the Foundation with 1000+ employees has field institutes in 40+ districts across 6 states and 1 union territory (Karnataka, Rajasthan, Uttarakhand, Chhattisgarh, Madhya Pradesh, Telangana and Puducherry).

 The District Institutes work in collaboration with state governments to engage with teachers, school leaders, teacher educators and other education officials.